AhmetCanArslan/AtasoftDataExtractor/README.md

 # DataExtractor Project

+**Note:** This project was developed in response to receiving an overwhelming number of applications through the AI Summit Erzurum application forms, and as a solution for QR code–based entry.

 ## About the Project
 DataExtractor processes data from an Excel file and generates QR codes.
 This project performs the following operations:
 - Reading data from an Excel file